IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   "AES-GCM [RFC4106]", "AES-GCM with 8 octet ICV [RFC4106]", "AES-GCM with 12 octet ICV [RFC4106]",
   "AES-GCM with 16 octet ICV [RFC4106]", "AES-GCM with IIV and 16 octet ICV [RFC4106 & RFC8750]",
   "ChaCha20 with Poly1305 [RFC7634]" or "ChaCha20 with Poly1305 and IIV [RFC7634 & RFC8750]".
-  New algorithms might be aded in the future.
+  New algorithms might be added in the future.

   * Encryption Key: Encryption key.
 String containing the key in heaxadecimal format (starting with 0x).